milen855/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 Create a symbolic link to /bin/ls, named __ls__
 #!/bin/bash
-"copies all the HTML files from the current working directory to the parent of the working directory"
+"copies all the HTML files from the current working directory to the parent of the working directorye"